 Do you have a family member or a friend who has a chronic illness?
 Maybe you know someone who has Asthma or even simply allergies?
 Knowing CPR can save their lives, it can also save your life.
 If you know CPR and you happen to be in a situation when a stranger needs help, you’ll be able to help and give that person a better survival rate.
 CPR Training is available to anyone and easily accessible.

 Cardiopulmonary Resuscitation is a life-saving technique that helps maintain blood flow to a person’s brain and heart.

-If there is an emergency, it is always recommended to call 911 first.
+If there is an emergency, it is always recommended to call the emergency services first.
 Now that you have called for emergency medical professionals is when you act during the wait time.
 Knowing CPR will give you the confidence to help until medical personnel arrive.

 When CPR isn’t Preformed

 There are studies to show, when CPR is not preformed less than half of those who suffer cardiac arrest will survive.
 Usually because any surrounding bystander wasn’t CPR certified.